DA won’t pursue felony charge against police union president

 In Nevada, it is a felony to flee the scene of a crash causing injury.

-An Henderson police affidavit for warrant signed by an officer on Nov.
-1 requested that an arrest warrant be issued for Hargis on charges of failing to stop at a crash with injury, failure to report a crash, false statement, failure to provide information or render aid, and failure to maintain a travel lane or making an improper turn.

-Lalli said prosecutors referred the allegations to the Henderson city attorney’s office to consider misdemeanor charges, including hit-and-run, failure to maintain lane or improper turn and failure to give information to other parties of an accident.
+Lalli said the case was referred to the Henderson city attorney’s office to consider misdemeanor charges of hit-and-run, failure to maintain lane or improper turn, and failure to give information to other parties of an accident.

+Police body camera footage released this week shows officers rapping on Hargis’ front door within hours of the crash.
+One officer dials Hargis’ cellphone and home phone number but is unable to reach him.

+Officers finally made contact with Hargis around 8 a.m., according to reports and body camera footage.
+In one video, Hargis is read his Miranda rights.
+He tells police that he is shaking and “freaked out.”

+Henderson police served a warrant on Hargis’ phone and found internet searches for “concussion eyes” and “concussion eyes dilated.”
+On Nov.
+1, the department requested that an arrest warrant be issued for Hargis on charges that included the felony hit-and-run.

+City spokeswoman Kathleen Richards said the city attorney anticipates making a decision on the misdemeanor charges within 30 days.

-The police department suspended Hargis last month, but he remained president of the Henderson Police Officers’ Association until last week when he lost his reelection to officer Shawn Thibeault.
+Hargis has declined to comment on the case.
+He was suspended from his police duties in October but remained president of the Henderson Police Officers’ Association until last week, when he lost his re-election to officer Shawn Thibeault.

+Hargis has worked for the city since August 2000, Richards said.
+Hargis also was president of the Nevada Association of Public Safety Officers, according to Review-Journal archives from 2009.